Florida Drug and Alcohol Treatment Centers

 |Methadone/buprenorphine maintenance or naltrexone treatment||177||24.38%|

-The expense of paying for individual treatment can be daunting for people seeking enrollment in an addiction treatment program, especially for those who do not have health insurance coverage.
+The expense of paying for rehab, detox, or other addiction treatment services can be daunting.
+Especially for those trying to pay for treatment without health insurance.
 Most people in Florida attending treatment either use private or state insurance plans.

 Addiction treatment can be costly.
 Projections anticipate that healthcare costs will rise to $6 trillion by 2027.
 In 1993, the Marchman Act was passed in Florida to provide emergency intervention for those over-using drugs or alcohol.
 It outlines solutions for individuals, families, and organizations experiencing the negative impacts of the severe symptoms of substance abuse.